sherlifelix/blog/_posts/2019-02-17-is-tuesday-still-the-best-day-to-book-a-flight-when-can-one-get-cheap-flight-tickets.md

 thumbnail: /assets/img/travel/airbus-2662431_640.jpg
 author_name: Sherli
 published: true
+metatitle: Is Tuesday still the best day to book a flight? - Toknowisgood
 title: Is Tuesday still the best day to book a flight?
 blog_category: Travel
 description: >-